Periodic homogenization with an interface: The multi-dimensional case: Computation of the drift along the interface

-\begin{remark} Note that if $\phi$ is any smooth compactly supported function, then the identity $\int \CL \phi(x)\,\mu(dx) = 0$ holds.
-As a consequence, the expression \eref{e:valuecorr} is independent of the choice of the compensator $g$. \end{remark}
+where $g$ is the function fixed in Section \ref{sec:tight} and the constant $\beta$ is as in~Lemma~\ref{lem:normmuk}. \end{proposition} \begin{remark} Note that if $\phi$ is any smooth compactly supported function, then the identity $\int\CL\phi(x) \mu(dx) = 0$ holds.
+As a consequence, the expression (\ref{e:valuecorr}) is independent of the choice of the compensator $g$. \end{remark} \begin{pf*}{Proof of Proposition \ref{prop:convalphap}} It follows from the definition of $\tilde{\pi}_n^{(k)}$ and the strong Markov property of $X$ that one has the identity